 Kum Nye (Tibetan Yoga) is described in general terms in the Vinaya, where the Buddha suggests ways for monks to combat the effects of mental fatigue and physical weariness.

 Massage is among the methods mentioned.
 In Tibet, Kum Nye was developed both as a way of healing diseases that result from blockage of energy, and as a preliminary to advanced yogic practices.
-This system, however, was not well-known or systematized, and was not generally practiced in the monasteries.
-Even the oral tradition emphasized the aspects of breathing and massage rather than movement exercises.
+This system, however, was not well-known or systematised, and was not generally practiced in the monasteries.
+Even the oral tradition emphasised the aspects of breathing and massage rather than movement exercises.

 Tarthang Tulku writes that, “In my own work in teaching Kum Nye, I found it helpful to emphasize these physical exercises, which were worked out in cooperation with colleagues from Western disciplines and through observation of students’ experience.
 These exercises have proven their worth through the years.”

 STAGES OF PRACTICE

 For beginning students, the slow and gentle movements of Kum Nye offer a welcome experience of relaxation.
 Many people seek techniques to help resolve personal difficulties such as work-related stress, emotional conflicts, or a sense of being out of touch with the deeper current of their lives.

 Even a brief acquaintance with Kum Nye exercises can reduce stress and offer a host of additional benefits such as enhanced sensitivity to body and mind and a fuller self-understanding based on direct experience of emotions, thoughts, sensations, and feelings.
 As stress melts away, sensory awareness is reawakened, the urgent chatter of thoughts is stilled, and mind and body come into greater attunement.